Consumer medicine information

 This medicine does not contain lactose, sucrose, gluten, tartrazine or any other azo dyes.

-REKOVELLE is distributed in Australia by:
+REKOVELLE is supplied in Australia by:

 Ferring Pharmaceuticals Pty Ltd